 According to the Journal of Addiction Medicine, 60% of individuals diagnosed with a bipolar condition are also struggling with addiction, generally substance abuse.
 According to the Journal of the American Medical Association, 37% of all alcohol abusers and 53% of drug abusers also have at least one psychological disorder.

-- About 44 million Americans experience some type of mental disorder
+- About 44 million Americans experience some type of mental disorder.

 - Nearly 7 million adults in the US have a co-occurring mental health and substance-related disorder

-- Almost 50 percent of individuals diagnosed with psychiatric disorders are affected by substance abuse
+- Almost 50 percent of individuals diagnosed with psychiatric disorders are affected by substance abuse.

 - Nearly 40 percent of people diagnosed with alcoholism have at least one mental condition.

-- Over 50 percent of individuals with drug addiction have a co-occurring psyche disorder
+- Over 50 percent of individuals with drug addiction have a co-occurring psyche disorder.

-The 25 Best Dual Diagnosis Treatment Centers
+10 Best Dual Diagnosis Treatment Centers in the US

 Give us your feedback about this page, here